European Council: Composition

-The European Council consists of the heads of state or government of the member states, alongside its own President and the Commission President (both non-voting).
+The European Council consists of the heads of state or heads of government of the member states, alongside its own President and the Commission President (both non-voting).
+Each head of state or government has been elected either directly by the voters of the member state or indirectly through the parliament of the member state.
 The meetings used to be regularly attended by the national foreign minister as well, and the Commission President likewise accompanied by another member of the commission.
 However, since the Treaty of Lisbon, this has been discontinued, as the size of the body had become somewhat large following successive accessions of new Member States to the Union.

 Meetings can also include other invitees, such as the President of the European Central Bank, as required.
 The Secretary-General of the Council attends, and is responsible for organisational matters, including minutes.
 The President of the European Parliament also attends to give an opening speech outlining the European Parliament's position before talks begin.

 Additionally, the negotiations involve a large number of other people working behind the scenes.
 Most of those people, however, are not allowed to the conference room, except for two delegates per state to relay messages.
 At the push of a button members can also call for advice from a Permanent Representative via the "Antici Group" in an adjacent room.
 The group is composed of diplomats and assistants who convey information and requests.
 Interpreters are also required for meetings as members are permitted to speak in their own languages.

 As the composition is not precisely defined, some states which have a considerable division of executive power can find it difficult to decide who should attend the meetings.
 While an MEP, Alexander Stubb argued that there was no need for the President of Finland to attend Council meetings with or instead of the Prime Minister of Finland (who was head of European foreign policy).
 In 2008, having become Finnish Foreign Minister, Stubb was forced out of the Finnish delegation to the emergency council meeting on the Georgian crisis because the President wanted to attend the high-profile summit as well as the Prime Minister (only two people from each country could attend the meetings).
 This was despite Stubb being Chair-in-Office of the Organisation for Security and Co-operation in Europe at the time which was heavily involved in the crisis.
 Problems also occurred in Poland where the President of Poland and the Prime Minister of Poland were of different parties and had a different foreign policy response to the crisis.
 A similar situation arose in Romania between President Traian Băsescu and Prime Minister Călin Popescu-Tăriceanu in 2007–2008 and again in 2012 with Prime Minister Victor Ponta, who both opposed the president.